vincefn/pyvkfft/README.rst

 - half precision ?
 - convolution ?
 - zero-padding ?
-- access to tweaking parameters in VkFFTConfiguration ?
 - access to the code of the generated kernels ?

 Authors & acknowledgements